liambll/blog-archive/_posts/2017-07-26-graphical-model.markdown

 * __MAP inference:__

 The probabilistic models are often quite complex, and exact inference may be too slow for them.
-Approximation solutions include:
+Approximation methods include:
 * __Sampling method:__ produce answers by repeatedly generating random numbers from distributions in the model.
 Sampling from distributions can help perform many tasks, including marginal and MAP inference, as well as estimating integrals:
 \\[
 E_{x~p}[f(x)] = \sum_x f(x)p(x)